how to know if you have a thyroid problem

 Common thyroid issues

-• Hyperthyroidism: When your thyroid makes too much of a hormone, your metabolism speeds up and you lose weight.
-Both men and women can get hyperthyroidism.
+Hypothyroidism is when your thyroid makes too little of a hormone, your metabolism slows down, and you gain weight.
+Both men and women can get hypothyroidism, but it’s more common in women.
+Other symptoms of hypothyroidism in both men and women include:

 • Infertility